Purpose

 XMLIndex_clause

-index is a type of domain index designed specifically for the domain of XML data.PARAMETERS The
+The XMLIndex_clause lets you define an XMLIndex index, typically on a column contain XML data.
+An XMLIndex index is a type of domain index designed specifically for the domain of XML data.PARAMETERS The

 PARAMETERS